outpace/config/README.md

 # Config

 A library for declaring configuration vars in a centralized fashion.
-The complementary plugin allows one to gather and emit all configured vars, their default values, etc.
+The complementary plugin allows one to gather and emit all configured vars and their docstrings, default values, etc.

 Configuration is an [EDN](http://edn-format.org) map of namespaced symbols (naming a config var) to the value to be bound to the corresponding var: